harvard-acc/smaug/docs/source/run_model_in_simulation.rst

 gem5-Aladdin also requires two configuration files for running simulations.
-One file specifies SoC-level parameters such as each accelerator's ID, cache or DMA configurations, location of the corresponding dynamic trace file, and etc.  An example can found be in :code:`experiments/sims/smv/minerva/gem5.cfg`.
+One file specifies SoC-level parameters such as each accelerator's ID, cache or DMA configurations, location of the corresponding dynamic trace file, and etc.  An example can found be in :code:`experiments/sims/smv/minerva/gem5.cfg` (make sure the submodules are initialized by running :code:`git submodule update --init --recursive`).
 The other file gives the parameters to be used for implementing the accelerator, such as parameters for applying loop unrolling and scratchpad partition.
 An example configuration file of implementing the hardware blocks in our `SMV` backend can be found in :code:`experiments/sims/smv/smv-accel.cfg`.
+If you don't make any changes to the `SMV` backend, both of these configuration files are sufficient to simualte any model run on `SMV`.
+You can change the parameters but it may lead to unexpected accelerator performance characteristics especially the ones in :code:`smv-accel.cfg`, as the array partitioning/loop unrolling/loop pipelining are all fine tuned to achieve a specific throughput.

-We defer to the `gem5-Aladdin GitHub repo <https://github.com/harvard-acc/gem5-aladdin>`_ and `gem5-Aladdin tutorial
+We defer to the `gem5-Aladdin GitHub repo
+<https://github.com/harvard-acc/gem5-aladdin>`_ and `gem5-Aladdin tutorial
 <http://accelerator.eecs.harvard.edu/micro16tutorial/slides/micro2016-tutorial-gem5-aladdin.pptx>`_
 for more details of writing these configuration files.